Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## upsert

-Insert or replace a key/value pair in a `ReadonlyRecord`.
+Add a new key-value pair or update an existing key's value in a record.

 **Signature**